javaee/metro-jax-ws/jaxws-ri/samples/mime/Readme.txt

     wsiap:swaRef a schema construct defined by WS-I Attachment Profile to indicate a reference to an attachment in the message
 JAXB defines mapping of MIME types and Java types, and wsiap:swaRef.
 JAX-WS defines mapping of mime:conent to Java types.

-One can use customization to enable or disable default mime:content mapping rules by using jaxws:enableMIMEContent binding declaration.Notice that, custom-client.xml and custom-server.xml use this customization to enable/disable mime:content mapping.This sample shows also shows how one can use Swa-Ref to refer to an attachment in the message.
+One can use customization to enable or disable default mime:content mapping rules by using jaxws:enableMIMEContent binding declaration.Notice that, custom-client.xml and custom-server.xml use this customization to enable/disable mime:content mapping.This sample also shows how one can use wsiap:swaRef to refer to an attachment in the message.

 * It has the follwoing operations
     * echoData - enableMIMEContent is false